TLeconte/acarsdec/README.md

  -G GRdB:	set the Gain Reduction in dB's. -100 is used for agc.

 for the SoapySDR device

+ --antenna antenna : set antenna port to use

  -d devicestring f1 [f2] ... [fN] :		 decode from a SoapySDR device at VHF frequencies f1 and optionally f2 to fN in Mhz (ie : -d driver=rtltcp 131.525 131.725 131.825 ).